-Once again it is time for Intuit to announce that they are discontinuing an older version of QuickBooks.
-If you are using QuickBooks 2019 then you won’t be able to use certain services and features after May 31, 2022.
+Counting down the life expectancy for non-subscription versions of QuickBooks desktop, here’s the Intuit announcement that they are discontinuing an older version of QuickBooks Desktop.
+If you are using QuickBooks 2020 then you won’t be able to use certain services and features after May 31, 2023.

 This is particularly important when you consider that Intuit announced that starting with QuickBooks 2022, the desktop version will only be available as a subscription moving forward.